Camping With Multiple Dogs – Tips and Tricks

 Key Takeaways

-- Pack extra supplies and set up a dedicated space at your campsite where each dog can feel secure and comfortable.
+- Pack extra supplies and set up a dedicated space at camp so each dog feels secure and comfortable.

 Preparing for Your Camping Adventure